Thinkorswim/gram-control/README.md

 ![gram-control](Design/marketplace/marquee.png)

-GramControl removes the unnecessary distractions of Instagram and lets you, once again, enjoy connecting with you friends and community.
+GramControl removes the unnecessary distractions of Instagram and lets you, once again, enjoy connecting with your friends and community.

 Currently we support the following customizable options with more to come: